tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 /22 or how many hosts in /22
 2^32-22 = 2^10 (1024) hosts
 192.x.x.x/22 => 1024 hosts

+#### DNS
+a.
+How does dns works
+b.
+Cname – canonical name ex: example.com, www.example.com
+c.
+A and AAAA record – A and AAAA are type of address record map.
+Host to an IP address.
+A is ipv4 and AAAA is for ipv6.
+d.
+PTR record – reverse of an A record.
+e.
+DNS SOA record
+f.
+DNS use TCP for zone transfer, UDP for name queries.
+g.
+How to do a DNS zone transfer

+#### Tracer route
+#### Ping

 #### Unix vs linux
 | Unix | Linux |